insidewhy/cc.loader/README.md

   // most modules and/or projects.
   cc.set('friend.root.favourite', 'cat');

-  // You can populate any namespace from a module. cc.set('friend.Root.SayingsOf', { cat: 'meow', dog: 'woof' });
+  // You can populate any namespace from a module if you want. cc.set('friendly.Root.SayingsOf', { cat: 'meow', dog: 'woof' });

-  // friend.* now available to this module and the `defines' callbacks
+  // The namespace elements defined in this module will be available to the
-  // of all including modules.
-  var favourite = friend.root.favourite,
+  // `defines' callbacks of all including modules. var favourite = friend.root.favourite,
       catSays   = friend.Root.SayingsOf.cat;
 });